Chapter 8. Civil Rights and Liberties: Constitutional Protections That May Not Be Constitutionally Protected

 A series of Supreme Court rulings on affirmative action programs capture this ambivalence and have moved the balance away from affirmative action when it seems to guarantee some group benefit.
 In Regents of the University of California v.
 Bakke (1978), Alan Bakke argued that a racially based quota for admissions to medical school allowed someone with lower scores to be admitted while he was denied admission, violating his right to equal protection.
 The Supreme Court ruled that quotas were unconstitutional, but that schools could still take into account race in admissions.
 Bakke was admitted, but affirmative action was still allowed.

-how schools or businesses could take into account race or gender has been a matter
+businesses could take into account race or gender has been a matter of many

 awarded government contracts to minority-owned firms on the presumption that